RedstoneDubstep/ServerDataManager/README.md

 - *statistics* allows you to read and compare either all or single statistics of specific or all players
 - *worlddata* allows you to read the data of the world instance

-Accessing the server- or world data might be useful for server admins that don't have direct file access (via e.g. a server manager) to the server's files.
+Accessing the server or world data might be useful for server admins that don't have direct file access to the server's files, and additionally, accessing the data via this mod is also a bit more user-friendly than through a file explorer.

-This mod does not add support for all types of server- or world data, for exammple managing datapacks or configuration files, since there are either already commands or similar means in Vanilla or Forge that handle this data well enough, or the data is for internal use only and thus irrelevant for server admins.
+This mod does not add support for all types of server or world data, for example managing datapacks or configuration files, since there are either already commands or similar means in Vanilla or Forge that handle this data well enough, or the data is for internal use only and thus irrelevant for server admins.

 Finally, this mod is serverside only.